chasm/p0/sprint-1/intro-to-html/README.md

 <tag name="value">content</tag>
 ```

-Where <strong style="color:red">tag</strong> is the name of the HTML element (e.g., p, ul, li), <strong style="color:red">name</strong> is the name of the attribute, <strong style="color:red">value</strong> is its value, and <strong style="color:red">content</strong> is the content of the HTML element, if any.
+Where <strong style="color: red">tag</strong> is the name of the HTML element (e.g., p, ul, li), <strong style="color: red">name</strong> is the name of the attribute, <strong style="color: red">value</strong> is its value, and <strong style="color: red">content</strong> is the content of the HTML element, if any.

 So, how would we add an image to a Web page?
 Well, we'll link to it.
 So we need to have a URL for our image.
-The URL, or <strong style="color:red">Uniform Resource Locator</strong>, is a string of characters that we use as an *address* to tell our browser where on the Web to find that resource.
+The URL, or <strong style="color: red">Uniform Resource Locator</strong>, is a string of characters that we use as an *address* to tell our browser where on the Web to find that resource.
 Let's look at one:

 #### Uniform Resource Locators (URLs)

-The URL is made up of several parts, each of which tells the computer something about the resource. <strong style="color:red">We need URLs because they tell us where to find resources on the network.</strong>
+The URL is made up of several parts, each of which tells the computer something about the resource. <strong style="color: red">We need URLs because they tell us where to find resources on the network.</strong>

 **Protocol**

-The first part of our URL is the <strong style="color:red">protocol</strong>.
+The first part of our URL is the <strong style="color: red">protocol</strong>.
 A protocol is a set of rules for how something is handled.
 For example, diplomats use protocols all the time for formalizing ways to negotiate with other diplomats.
 It can be as simple as a seating chart for an important dinner, or very complex.

 In programming, protocols are used in a similar manner: they dictate *how things get done*.
 The protocal for the World Wide Web is the HyperText Transfer Protocol (HTTP), which, unsurprisingly, is a *protocol* to determine how to *transfer* *hypertext* resources.
 Funny how names often tell you something about the things they name.